 The Edmonton Terminals assets provide excellent inbound and outbound connectivity, both in terms of the facilities to which they are connected and the diversity of products that may be stored and transported by them.
-In addition to the considerable market access offered to customers via pipeline, including the Trans Mountain Expansion currently under construction, through their proximity and connectivity to crude-by-rail loading facilities, the Edmonton Terminals are able to offer customers the flexibility to move crude oil to markets without pipeline access, store or blend product, supplement deliveries to markets with constrained pipeline capacity, provide security of egress to manage product disruptions, and supply different or unique crude types to refineries looking to maintain set crude specifications.
+In addition to the considerable market access offered to customers via pipeline, including the Trans Mountain Pipeline, the Edmonton Terminals are able to offer customers the flexibility to move crude oil to markets, store or blend product, supplement deliveries to markets with constrained pipeline capacity, provide security of egress to manage product disruptions, and supply different or unique crude types to refineries looking to maintain set crude specifications.